brianjp93/lolsite/README.md

     * create virtual env
     * `pip install -r requirements`
 5. Install react packages
+    * install nodejs if necessary so that we have access to npm.
     * `cd react`
     * `/react >> npm install`
 6. Run Database Migrations